-- 8.1 The Strategy and Action Plan have been developed with regard to the statutory duties for local authorities from the Autism Act 2009 and other related legislation.
-Key requirements from this legislation include the responsibilities for local authorities to: - Develop the area's commissioning plan around services for adults with autism using the best available information about adults with autism in the area - Appoint a joint commissioner/senior manager who has in their portfolio a clear commissioning responsibility for adults with autism - Ensure that the views of adults with autism and their carers are taken into account in the development of services locally - 9.
-FINANCIAL IMPLICATIONS
+8.1 The Strategy and Action Plan have been developed with regard to the statutory duties for local authorities from the Autism Act 2009 and other related legislation.

+Key requirements from this legislation include the responsibilities for local authorities to:

+- Develop the area's commissioning plan around services for adults with autism using the best available information about adults with autism in the area - Appoint a joint commissioner/senior manager who has in their portfolio a clear commissioning responsibility for adults with autism - Ensure that the views of adults with autism and their carers are taken into account in the development of services locally

+9. FINANCIAL IMPLICATIONS

 - 9.1 As noted above, the Action Plan was developed in the context of making the most effective use of existing resources.
-There are no new resources for delivering the Autism Strategy.
-There is also no ring-fenced funding available for autism. - 9.2 The Action Plan aims to be realistic about what is achievable with existing resources for the Council and other organisations, within the context of reducing budgets.
+There are no new resources for delivering the Autism Strategy. - 9.2 The Action Plan aims to be realistic about what is achievable with existing resources for the Council and other organisations, within the context of reducing budgets.
 It sets out those areas where there are deliverable actions to make progress towards the longer-term objectives in the Autism Strategy and where a tangible different could be had on outcomes for people with autism, their carers and families. - 9.3 While there are no specific savings proposed as part of the Autism Strategy Action Plan, delivery of the actions should mean that partners are in a better position to support people with autism within constrained resources.
+One of the drivers of the Autism Strategy is to enable autistic people to live more independent, fulfilling lives.
+Achieving some of the actions in the autism strategy around increased awareness, better trained staff and effective community-based support should mean we can reduce or delay the number of autistic people who need more costly, intensive support from health and/or social care services.